wookey-project/ewok-kernel/doc/faq_general.rst

 This is due to the way EwoK handles the userspace layout.
 In EwoK userspace mapping, the userspace stack is on the bottom of the user memory map.
-If the userspace task overflow its own stack, it generates immediatly a memory exception error.
+If the userspace task overflows its own stack, it immediately generates a memory exception error.

-This behavior is due to the fact that on MPU-based systems, the page-guard mechanism can't be used to detect heap/stack smashing, making harder stack overflow or heap overflow detection.
-Such a layout, pushing the heap on the top of the layout and the stack on the bottom help in detecting such overflows.
+This behavior is due to the fact that on MPU-based systems, the page-guard mechanism cannot be used to detect heap/stack smashing, making it harder to detect stack overflow or heap overflow events.
+Such a layout, pushing the heap on the top addresses and the stack on the bottom helps in detecting such overflows (the heap grows upwards and the stacks grows downwards).

 .. hint::
    You can use your compiler to detect the amount of stack needed, as most